nz-govt-moe-sigals/BASE/02.Environments/03.TargetEnvironments/01.Azure/readme.md

 ## About ##

-This folder contains artefacts (scripts, certs, etc.) to help setup

-* dev stations.
-* target environments to deploy to.

-Note that the build pipeline scripts refer to the target environment definitions.
+This folder contains a folder for each specific target environment (BT, ST, IT, UT, PROD)

+Push as many shared variables as possible to the Common folder.

 ### Warning ###